-It is the mission of the Raymond Laborde Correctional Center, formerly Avoyelles Correctional Center, to enhance public safety through safe and secure incarceration of offenders, effective probation/parole supervision and proven rehabilitative individuals and communities victimized by crime.
+It is the mission of the Raymond Laborde Correctional Center, formerly Avoyelles Correctional Center, to enhance public safety through safe and secure incarceration of people serving time for state felonies, effective probation/parole supervision, and proven rehabilitative programs for individuals releasing to communities.

 Maximize public safety through appropriate and effective correctional custodial programs, supervisory services, and community corrections partnerships.

-Provide for the safety of correctional staff and offenders by maintaining an organized and disciplined system of operations that promotes stability in our institutional and field operations.
+Provide for the safety of correctional staff and imprisoned people by maintaining an organized and disciplined system of operations that promotes stability in our institutional and field operations.

 Provision of Basic Services

-Provide appropriate services for victims of crimes committed by those offenders in our custody or under our supervision, and ensure that basic services relating to adequate food, clothing, health care, and shelter are provided to the offender population.
+Provide appropriate services for victims of crimes committed by people in our custody or under our supervision, and ensure that basic services relating to adequate food, clothing, health care, and shelter are provided to imprisoned people.

 Opportunity for Change

-Provide an environment which enables positive behavior change by making or identifying educational and rehabilitative opportunities available within the unit or the community for offenders and persons under supervision who demonstrate motivation for change and the desire to participate in such programs.
+Provide an environment which enables positive behavior change by making or identifying educational and rehabilitative opportunities available within the unit or the community for imprisoned people and persons under supervision who demonstrate motivation for change and the desire to participate in such programs.

 Opportunity for Making Amends